 - Map: Forest Management Agreements -- Natural Subregions

-Please note southern forest management units outside of the Foothills Region use the Foothills tables and forest management unit A13 use the Boreal tables.
+Southern forest management units outside of the Foothills Region use the Foothills tables and FMU A13 uses the Boreal tables.

 These tables provide an estimate of the average value of coniferous and deciduous standing timber damages alone for each hectare by forest cover type.

-These tables provide an estimate of the average value of coniferous and deciduous AAC timber damages for each hectare by forest cover type also in isolation from the other table components.
+These tables provide an estimate of the average value of coniferous and deciduous Annual Allowable Cut timber damages for each hectare by forest cover type.
+This is in isolation from the other table components.

-- Program average line width is 2.0 metres or less, and;
+- program average line width is 2 metres or less, and;

-The Crown TDA payable for a Geophysical Program is based upon the TDA table rates in effect at the time the exploration program was approved.
+The Crown TDA payable for a Geophysical Program is based on the TDA table rates in effect at the time the exploration program was approved.
 TDA is payable and owing at the conclusion of the exploration program.
-Questions related to Geophysical Final Plans can be directed to the Alberta Energy Regulator.